 I am married and a mother of three.
 I am working for someone who calls me an independent contractor.
 It’s my responsibility to pay my own taxes, and I don’t know where to start.

 My husband brings home $495.00 a week after taxes and he claims the children.
 I make anywhere from $400 one week to $800 another week before taxes and have no idea what I should be putting aside.
 I am at a loss and losing sleep over this.
 I don’t want to do anything wrong.

 Signed: Very Confused

 Your business income minus business expenses determines whether you have a profit or a loss for the year.
-If you have a profit it gets added to your other income; if you have a loss, it gets subtracted.
-(This is one of the many advantages of starting a business on the side - losses in the first few years of business can be written off against regular employment or other income.
+If you have a profit, you add it to your other income.
+If you have a loss, you subtract it from your other income.
+This is one of the many advantages of starting a business on the side: losses in the first few years of business can be written off against regular employment or other income.